“…There may be no full return to our familiar ‘normal.’…” (*)

 • Essential Seismic Design Principles and its Practice in Architecture

-• Alternative Energy Sources and Their Integration into Architecture Design
+• Alternative Energy Sources and their Integration into Architecture Design

 • Health Technologies, Architecture Design and Public Health

-• Environmental Humanities and Justice in Architecture
+• Environmental Humanities and Justice in Resilient, Healthy and Sustainable Architecture

 (Environmental activism, environmental justice, environmental citizenship)